curs3m4rk/TicketNest/docs/azure-manual-setup.md

 Put every resource below in this group.
 Never delete the group unless the complete environment is no longer needed.

-## 3. Create the VNet and two subnets
+## 3. Create the VNet and three subnets

 1. Search **Virtual networks** > **Create**.
 2. Basics: group `rg-ticketnest-devtest`, name `vnet-ticketnest-devtest`, region `Central India`.